 Figure 16.10 Sharp Example

+As can be seen in the above figure, the sharp operation produces two cubes, which intersect with each other.
+The cube obtained is a result of subtracting the cube ‘B’ from cube ‘A’.

 Remember, universal set U of possible values of a binary variable is {0, 1}, therefore,.
 This example is also illustrated in Figure 16.10 by a Karnaugh map.
 The sharp operation can be used in the tautology problem [33].

 Disjoint sharp